Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: -generated subalgebras

 \subsection{Flat algebras}

 In this subsection, we describe flat algebras, the variety of primitive idempotents in flat algebras and the action of the Miyamoto involutions. \begin{lemma} Let $B = \subalg$ be a flat algebra over a field $\F$.
-Then $B$ is Jordan and either \begin{enumerate} \item a $3$-dimensional algebra, denoted $\doubleflat$, with basis $\{a,b,v=ab\}$, \item or a $2$-dimensional quotient of this algebra, isomorphic to $\F\oplus \F$. \end{enumerate} \end{lemma} \begin{proof} See \cite[Theorem~3.2(a)]{gorshkov2024solid}. \end{proof} \begin{definition} For $\lambda \in \F$, we write $a_\lambda = a+\lambda v$ and $b_\lambda = b+\lambda v$ with $v=ab$. \end{definition} \begin{lemma} Any primitive idempotent in the flat algebra $\subalg$ is of the form $a_\lambda$ or $b_\lambda$. \end{lemma} \begin{proof} See \cite[Proposition~6.6]{gorshkov2024solid}.
-The calculations were made for $\kar \F =0$, but remain true for $\kar \F \neq 2$. \end{proof} Lastly, we need to know a bit about the action of the Miyamoto involutions on the primitive idempotents.
-Note that every primitive idempotent satisfies the Jordan fusion law, since $\subalg$ is Jordan. \begin{lemma} Let $\tau_{a_\mu},\tau_{b_\mu}$ be the Miyamoto involution corresponding to the axis $a_\mu,b_\mu$ respectively.
+Then $B$ is Jordan with unit $\oneb$ and is isomorphic to either \begin{enumerate} \item a $3$-dimensional algebra, denoted by $\doubleflat$, with basis $\{a,b,ab\}$, \item or a $2$-dimensional quotient of this algebra, isomorphic to $\F\oplus \F$. \end{enumerate} Moreover, in both cases we have $(a,a)=(b,b)=1$ and $(a,b)=(a,ab)=(b,ab)=0$. \end{lemma} \begin{proof} See \cite[Theorem~3.2(a)]{gorshkov2024solid}.
+Note that $\subalg$ is Jordan by \cite[Theorem~1.1(5)]{primjordan}.
+In both cases, $(a,ab) = (a,b) = (b,ab)$ by associativity of the Frobenius form. \end{proof} \begin{definition} For $\lambda \in \F$, we write $a_\lambda = a+\lambda ab$ and $b_\lambda = b+\lambda ab$. \end{definition} \begin{lemma} If $\subalg$ is a flat algebra generated by two axes $a$ and $b$, the set of idempotents different from $0$ and $\oneb$ is the set $\{a_\lambda,b_\lambda\vert\lambda \in \F^{\times}\}$. \end{lemma} \begin{proof} If $\subalg\cong \F \oplus \F$, the non-trivial idempotents are $a$ and $b$ and the lemma follows.
+The idempotents in $\doubleflat$ were calculated in the proof of \cite[Proposition~6.6]{gorshkov2024solid} with respect to the basis $a,b,\sigma$.
+The calculations were made for $\kar \F =0$, but remain true for $\kar \F \neq 2$.
+By applying the change of basis $\sigma= ab-\tfrac{1}{2}(a+b)$ (\cite[p.10]{gorshkov2024solid}), the lemma follows. \end{proof} Again, we describe the action of the Miyamoto involution on the primitive idempotents. \begin{lemma} Let $\tau_{a_\mu},\tau_{b_\mu}$ be the Miyamoto involutions corresponding to the axes $a_\mu,b_\mu$ respectively.
 Then